Child Safety and Wellbeing Policy

 Read the school’s Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures on induction, and maintain familiarity with that document

-Sign TC’s Child Safe Code of Conduct annually
+Sign Templestowe College’s Child Safe Code of Conduct annually

 Participate in child safety and wellbeing induction and training provided by the school or the Department of Education and Training, and always follow the school’s child safety and wellbeing policies and procedures